chtrembl/azure-cloud/petstore/16-build-bicep-iac-template-configure-devops-pipeline-self-service-deployment-azure-infrastructure/README.md

 ![](images/1.png)

-If you cloned/forked this repository you will notice a ```iac/bicep/db ``` folder containing a parameters file, Bicep file and the built main.json ARM Template.
+If you cloned/forked this repository you will notice a ```iac/bicep/db``` folder containing a parameters file, Bicep file and the built main.json ARM Template.
 It does not matter where these files reside and/or the naming conventions of them.
-You may even have a parameters file for each environment you are deploying to (dev, qa, prod, perf etc...) where you alter different settings like sku's and scale settings etc...
+You may even have a parameters file for each environment you are deploying to (dev, qa, prod, perf etc...) where you alter different things like sku's and scale settings etc...
 The point is this allows for extensibility.
 You will specify file names and locations when you deploy the ARM Template.
 You can create your own folder in ```iac/bicep/<newfoldername>``` and/or just follow ahead as is.
-I used 'db' to indicate that this as for database infrastructure.
+I used ```db``` to indicate that this as for database infrastructure.

 Within Visual Studio Code you can use Ctrl + Shift + P to help facilitate the creation of these files and/or you can create them manually.